 PSPs can simulate attacks on their environment in order to prove that mitigating measures (including organisation and personnel) are adequate.
-Moreover, every entity should also test periodically their anti DDoS measures (e.g. through DDoS simulations).
+Moreover, every entity should also test periodically their anti DdoS measures (e.g. through DdoS simulations).
 This testing should cover both the technical and the organisational aspects (e.g. procedures).

 One additional set of countermeasures is to organise security intelligence.
-It is important to know what types of DDoS and what type of actors and motivations are around; it helps to take accurate measures and to determine the (residual) risk of the organisation of getting hit by DDoS-attacks.
-Security intelligence can be received from a commercial organisation and/or a governmental or industry specific Computer Emergency Response Team (CERT), which are a good answer to deter the effects of DDoS activities.
+It is important to know what types of DdoS and what type of actors and motivations are around; it helps to take accurate measures and to determine the (residual) risk of the organisation of getting hit by DdoS-attacks.